ArkinSolomon/xpkg-web-apps/docs/xpkg-developers/identity-service.md

 3. XIS presents the user with a login screen.
 4. Once the user authenticates successfully and authorizes the developer portal's access, a new access token for the registry is issued (only one registry token can exist at a time).
 5. The user is redirected to the developer portal through the provided redirect URL.
-6. The developer portal makes a call to the registry service with the access token.
+6. The developer portal makes a call to the X-Pkg registry with the access token.
 7. The registry makes a call to the XIS with the access token, sending along the client secret, and the client id.
 8. The XIS looks for a client with a matching client id, and validates the secret stored in the database, with the one provided.
 9. The XIS then looks for a token with the given token id, and client id, then pulls the author id, and permissions number.